 - 1½ cups almond meal

 - 2 tablespoons coconut oil melted or soft

 - 1 tablespoon maple syrup or honey (Natvia was used in the eBook recipe)

 - 150 g pitted dates (about 20 Medjool dates, soaked in boiling water for at least 10 minutes)

 - 1 cup coconut cream (coconut milk was used in the eBook)

-- 1 tbsp soft or melted coconut oil
+- 1 tablespoon soft or melted coconut oil

-- 1 tsp sea salt or himalayan pink salt
+- 1 teaspoon sea salt or himalayan pink salt

 - 100 g coconut oil

-Preheat oven to 180 °C/ 355 °F. Grease a 22cm tart tin (my tart was 26cm so the tart might have ended up a little thinner but still worked as you can see).
+- Preheat the oven to 180 °C / 355 °F. Grease a 22-cm tart tin (my tart was 26cm, so the tart might have ended up a little thinner, but still worked as you can see).